carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 IntervalMap is a compact map for small keys and values.
 It maps key intervals instead of single keys, and it will automatically coalesce adjacent intervals.
-When then map only contains a few intervals, they are stored in the map object itself to avoid allocations.
+When the map only contains a few intervals, they are stored in the map object itself to avoid allocations.

 The IntervalMap iterators are quite big, so they should not be passed around as